hwarrich/Mark-Sweep-GC/README.md

 A mark-sweep garbage collector written in C.

-Making a running the program:
+Making and running the program:

 `make clean gctest`